Credit Report & Score know your number

 Your free credit report does not include the summarizing FICO score.
 The score itself is available for a one-time fee of $19.95.

 Your credit history plays a major role in determining what interest rate you will pay when you finance your next auto purchase.

 The basic component of your credit history is your credit report.
 In the United States, there are three major credit bureaus that build and maintain credit reports: Experian, TransUnion, and Equifax.
 These credit bureaus maintain relationships with banks, credit unions, utility companies, and other organizations that extend credit to people.
 The bureaus receive data from these organizations about what loans you have and how well you have done making your payments on time.
 They compile this information into your credit report.

 Each credit bureaus creates their own report on you, so you have three credit reports, not just one.

 Credit reports can be long and complex, so a credit score is a way to summarize all the information in the report into one number.
-When a lender is considering offering you credit, they do not want to have to read and think through pages and pages of information in your credit report, so they ask the credit bureau to give them the summary score instead.
+When a lender is considering offering you credit, they may use a summary score from the credit bureau as part of their decision-making process.
 The credit score is also known as a FICO score because the method of automatically creating a score from a credit report was developed by the Fair Isaac Corporation.

 In the same way that you have three credit reports, you also have three FICO credit scores, one from each credit bureau.
 Which of the three scores should you look at?
 Geismar Complex Federal Credit Union will obtain your score from Equifax, so the Equifax FICO score will be the most important to you.